Andonome/lk/system/partitions.md

 > sudo mkswap /dev/sdb2

-or for the reiser filesystem, we can use:
+or for the reiser fileSystem, we can use:

 > sudo mkreiserfs /dev/sdc2